barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 Moving image: `dt.nii.gz`
 Fixed image: `fixed.nii.gz`

+## Compute the warp

-1. Run `antsRegistration` or `antsRegistrationSyN[quick].sh`, registering the DT (by proxy, eg using FA, B0, or some other scalar image in the DT space) to the fixed image.
+Run `antsRegistration` or `antsRegistrationSyN[quick].sh`, registering the DT (by proxy, eg using FA, B0, or some other scalar image in the DT space) to the fixed image.
 This produces the warps `movingDT_ToFixed1Warp.nii.gz` and `movingDT_ToFixed0GenericAffine.mat`.

+## Apply the transform to the DT image

-2. Apply these transforms to deform the tensor image.
+Apply these transforms to deform the tensor image.
 After this the tensors will be correctly located in the fixed space, but they retain their original orientation.

 ```
 antsApplyTransforms -d 3 -e 2 -r fixed.nii.gz -i dt.nii.gz \